hazelwiss/tasc/README.md

 tasc aims to be simplistic and portable, the base API does not rely on running within a context that provides the standard library, and can be run in an `no-std` environment.
 The API aims to be very similar to that of [`std::thread`], so that if you understand one then understanding the other is simple.

 tasc operates, by default, by using a global context which relies on the standard library.
-The helper functions `tasc::task`, `tasc::scope` and everything under `tasc::sync` will use the global context by default, and requires the global feature to be enabled.
+The helper functions [`task`], [`scope`] and everything under [`sync`] will use the global context by default, and requires the global feature to be enabled.
 When the global feature is enabled, it requires enabling the std feature which will require a dependency on the standard library.

 # Using Async tasc